 You can avoid paying the convenience fee by paying online with direct debit from your checking or savings account known as an e-check.
 Electronic payments are submitted through eCommon under the Student Services tab.
-Authorized Users can submit electronic payments through www.emerson.edu/payment.
+Authorized Users can submit electronic payments through their Student Payment Account.
 Students can add/remove Authorized Users through eCommon under the Student Services tab by clicking “View Bill.”
 There are video instructions on the payment site as well that walk you through setting up authorized users.

 Additionally, you can avoid the convenience fee by mailing a check directly to the Office of Student Accounts, Emerson College,120 Boylston St, Boston MA 02116.
 Always include your Emerson ID number and Student Name on the check.